pcmichaud/micro/source/invest.rst

 Diversification
 ~~~~~~~~~~~~~~~

 So far, we have investigated the decision to purchase risky assets.
-The expected return on the risky asset did not depend on invesment choices.
+The expected return on the risky asset did not depend on investment choices.
 Turns out investment choices can impact the expected return :math:`\mu_r` as well as the standard deviation of the portfolio :math:`\sigma_r`.
 While it is obvious why the expected return matters, it is less obvious  why the standard deviation does and how one can reduce it.
-In fact, risk averse investors collect benefits from diversification, which is akin to the saying that one should not put all his eggs in the same basked.
-To understand diversification, cinsider the same framework as above but with two assets with returns :math:`\tilde{r}_1` and :math:`\tilde{r}_2` with identical expected returns :math:`mu_r` and standard deviation :math:`\sigma_r`.
+In fact, risk-averse investors collect benefits from diversification, which is akin to the saying that one should not put all his eggs in the same basked.
+To understand diversification, consider the same framework as above but with two assets with returns :math:`\tilde{r}_1` and :math:`\tilde{r}_2` with identical expected returns :math:`mu_r` and standard deviation :math:`\sigma_r`.
 The consumer aims to decide how much to invest in the first asset,

 .. math::
    \max_{\alpha} E_r u(w+\alpha \tilde{r}_1 + (w-\alpha) \tilde{r}_2)